dimgouso/PhD/README.md

 # Educational Simulations of Special Relativity
-In the zip file, you can find 4 web apps and 3 Excel apps concerning special relativity created during my PhD
+In the zip file, you can find 4 web simulations concerning special relativity